 Pour the butter into the bread crumbs and parmesan and stir them gently together with a fork.
 Set this aside for later - it tops the dish before we bake it.

-Then, in a skillet that can go in the oven (you can do the transfer to baking dish method, or just get a cast iron skillet.
+Then, grab a skillet that can go in the oven (you can also transfer to a baking dish, or just get a cast iron skillet.
 Or use a regular skillet!
 They can almost all go in the oven up to 450F or so, Google it.), melt another bit of the butter over medium heat and add the garlic.

 Let the garlic cook for just one minute, then add the spinach.
 Sprinkle the dish lightly with salt.